Aid workers struggle to reunite Rohingya children separated by deadly fire

 International humanitarian agencies have called for the removal of the wire but the deputy Bangladesh government official in charge of the refugees, Mohammad Shamsud Douza, said the fencing was not a major issue.

-"It spread so quickly that some people who could not come out instantly died," he said.
+"It spread so quickly that some people who could not come out instantly died," he said, putting the death toll at 11.
 "It was not the barbed wire fencing that prevented them from escaping."

-Citing overcrowding in the camps, Bangladesh has been trying to move 100,000 Rohingya to a remote Bay of Bengal island.
+Citing the overcrowding in the camps thrown up across deforested hills, Bangladesh has been trying to move 100,000 Rohingya to a remote, flood-prone Bay of Bengal island.

+Bangladesh has already transferred more than 13,000 refugees to the Bhasan Char island since December, despite opposition from aid groups and the reluctance of many Rohingya.

-Aid groups say the flood-prone, low-lying Bhasan Char island, which only emerged from the see about 20 years ago, risks being overwhelmed by storms and refugees should not be housed there.
+Aid groups say the flood-prone, low-lying island, which only emerged from the see about 20 years ago, risks being overwhelmed by storms and refugees should not be housed there.

-Despite that, and the reluctance of many Rohingya to move, Bangladesh has transferred more than 13,000 refugees to the island since December.
+Bangladesh has dismissed safety concerns over the island, and says it has built flood defences, housing, hospitals and emergency cyclone shelters.

+Bibi said she would never go: "I'll die here.
+I'll never go to Bhasan Char island."

 (Writing by Krishna N. Das Editing by Robert Birsel)